Can My House Plants PCS?

 Once upon a time, a lovely friend gave me the cutest little sprout of a lemon tree.
 With a level of anticipation similar to “Jack and the Beanstalk,” I found great joy observing the seedling as it grew taller, leafier, and sturdier!
 When military orders came along, I followed advice from a local garden center on how to prepare the young tree for our cross-country move.

 Wondering what to do with your own houseplants when it's time for a military move?
-Scroll through this post for a few suggestions and stories.

 To pick up my lemon tree story, here's what I was told about moving it: